• Skip to primary navigation

 Lastly, you’d be prepared in case of an emergency.

-The day my period unexpectedly started in Peru, I had to give up my free time exploring Cusco to dash back to my hotel to ask the reception worker in my broken Spanish where I’d find a nearby pharmacy.
 Then praying this will work out, I speed walked to the pharmacy.
 Of course, only a male pharmacist was working.
 Turning crimson, I’m sure, I pointed to the two small boxes of tampons with plastic applicators in the pharmacy’s glass case.
 “Tampones, por favor,” I heard myself sputter out in what has to be my most mortifying travel experience to date.

 I laugh as I tell the story now, but it certainly did not feel funny at the time.
 In the moment, it added stress when I should have been enjoying new friendships while touring Spanish cathedrals and Incan ruins.

-If I had been traveling with The DivaCup in Peru, I could have kept it in my daypack for emergencies like this.
-Even if it had been back at my hotel room, I wouldn’t have panicked about finding tampons, especially with applicators, either.
-You see, a friend of mine who lives in Lima reminded me that most Peruvian women don’t use tampons and are therefore a rarity.
+You see, a friend of mine who lives in Lima reminded me that most Peruvian women don’t use tampons, and tampons are therefore a rarity in Peru.
 I also know from my time studying in Europe that tampons with applicators are not always easy to find outside the United States and Canada.
-As I mentioned earlier, the pharmacy I went to in Cusco only had two small boxes of tampons.
-I was lucky, but the next woman to visit that pharmacy may not have been.

-Bonus Reason To Use The DivaCup: If you have a regular cycle and know when it will likely start, you can insert The DivaCup before your period starts that day.
+Bonus Reason To Use The DivaCup: If you have a regular cycle and know when your bleeding will likely start, you can insert The DivaCup before your period starts that day.
 Then you don’t have to worry about finding a public restroom later in the day when you might be sightseeing or on a bus driving through the Andes.
 Remember what I said about those shacks. 😉

 I’m sure you are wondering: How does The DivaCup work?